oalt/SpecIF-Graph/README.md

 ![example](example.PNG)

 ## Required Libraries
-1. Requirejs: Not essential, can be easily removed.
+1. Requirejs: Not essential, can easily be removed.
-2. Jquery: Only needed at the top level example code (graph-main).
+2. Jquery: Only needed by the top level example code (graph-main).
 3. Vis.js: For creating the graph.

 ## Javascript-Sources